 Here’s a before and after that compares the color and black and white versions.
 Which do you like?

 2. Control harsh light and colors

 I like both wildlife and landscape photography.
 Light is best for landscapes during the golden hours around sunrise and sunset and can be very harsh in the middle of the day.
 Black and white can help you control this and make a good photo even when the light is harsh.
 I mostly use my infrared converted camera in black and white mode for this, but a regular camera can also work.
 Here’s an example of some harsh mid-morning light that I think works well in IR/B&W:

 You can see more of my B&W photos in this album on Flickr: https://www.flickr.com/photos/edrosack/albums/72157625316775091

 If you’re looking for an interesting pandemic project, take a look at your image catalog and try converting some to B&W. You might discover many reasons for black and white photography!

-Thanks for stopping by and reading my blog.
+Thank you for stopping by and reading my blog.
 Hang in there and take care of each other.
 And if you can – make some (B&W) photos!